rockerBOO/elirc_twitch/README.md

 Elirc is a Twitch Chat Bot that strives for complete failure control, and the ability to handle any amount of messages coming in.

-In VERY heavy development.
 Pre-alpha.
 Risks must be explored at owns peril.
 Adventure awaits...

 ## Configuration